 This easy Homemade Granola Recipe with is full of easy to find ingredients, and has lots of variations.
 It is a crunchy granola recipe that is going to feel like such a healthy start to the day.

-Let’s get that breakfast joy back with some delicious granola, shall we?
-This is a recipe that I created last year and it is still one of my very favorites.
-I love eating this homemade granola dry by the handful as snack and I really really love it in a bowl with some milk and fresh fruit.
+We have been in some breakfast ruts around here lately.
+It’s so easy to get there, don’t you think?
+Let’s get that breakfast joy back with some delicious granola.
+From the moment I created this recipe a few years ago, it is become one of my favorites.
+I love eating this homemade granola dry by the handful as snack and I adore it in a bowl with some milk and fresh fruit as granola cereal.